trivialsoftware/trivialdb/Readme.md

 its a great fit for any personal project that needs to persist data.
 If you find yourself wanting to work with raw json files, it's a rather large improvement on writing your own loading/saving/querying logic.

 The one caveat to keep in mind is this: _every database your work with is stored in memory_.
-Since TrivialDB is in-pricess, you might run into the memory limits of node; on a 64 bit machine, this is 1.76GB by default.
+Since TrivialDB is in-process, you might run into the memory limits of node; before v12, on a 64 bit machine, this is 1.76GB by default.
 (You can increase this via `--max_old_space_size=<size>`.)
 In practice, however, this isn't actually that much of a limitation.
 Generally, you're working with a large amount of your data in memory anyway; your data sets can get relatively large before you even need to worry about this.

 In fact, the very popular nosql database [Redis][redis] is in-memory.
 In their FAQ, they have this to say: